 The United States is beginning to recover from the recession that it entered into during late 2007, though it continues to experience pervasive and fundamental disruptions in its financial and capital markets.
-As a result, conditions within the U.S. capital markets generally and the U.S. real estate capital markets, in particular, continue to experience significant dislocation and stress.
-While we are beginning to see signs of economic improvement and stabilization in both the equity and debt capital markets, these markets remain challenging, and we do not know if adverse conditions will again intensify, nor are we able to gauge the full extent to which the disruptions will affect us.
+As a result, conditions within the U.S. capital markets generally, and the U.S. real estate capital markets particularly, continue to experience significant dislocation and stress.
+While we are seeing signs of economic improvement and stabilization in both the equity and debt capital markets, these markets remain challenging, and we do not know if adverse conditions will again intensify, nor are we able to gauge the full extent to which the disruptions will affect us.
 Additionally, economic conditions continue to disrupt our ability to price and finance new investment opportunities on attractive terms.
 We believe that it will take some time for the United States to fully recover from the recession.

-As a result, the continued weak economic conditions could still materially and adversely impact the financial condition of one or more of our tenants, and, therefore, could increase the likelihood that a tenant may declare bankruptcy or default upon its payment obligations arising under a related lease or loan, as applicable.
-Currently, two of our buildings, which comprise approximately 2.6% of our total annualized rental income, are vacant.
-We also have one lease, which comprises less than 1% of our total annualized rental income that expires in December of this year.
-We are currently renegotiating this lease and are optimistic that we will be able to extend this lease prior to its expiration.
-All of our remaining tenants are current and paying in accordance with their leases.
-In addition, we have \$48.0 million of balloon principal payments maturing under one of our long-term mortgages in October 2010; however, the mortgages annual extension options through 2013, each of which we currently intend to exercise.
-We have no other balloon principal payments due under any of our mortgages until 2013.
+As a result, the continued challenging economic conditions could still materially and adversely impact the financial condition of one or more of our tenants and, therefore, could increase the likelihood that a tenant may declare bankruptcy or default upon its payment obligations arising under a related lease.

-Our ability to make new investments is highly dependent upon our ability to procure external financing.
+Moreover, our ability to make new investments is highly dependent upon our ability to procure external financing.
 Our principal sources of external financing generally include the issuance of equity securities, long-term mortgages secured by properties, and borrowings under our line of credit.
-The market for long-term mortgages is extremely limited, as the collateralized mortgage-backed securities, or CMBS, market has virtually disappeared.
-With the closure of the CMBS market, many banks are not lending on industrial and commercial real estate as they are no longer able to sell these loans to the CMBS market and are not willing or able to keep these loans on their balance sheets.
+The market for long-term mortgages has been limited, as the collateralized mortgage-backed securities, or CMBS, market has experienced significant disruption.
+With the stresses upon the CMBS market, many banks are not lending on industrial and commercial real estate as they are no longer able to sell these loans to the CMBS market and are not willing or able to keep these loans on their balance sheets.
 In addition, many banks have significantly curtailed their general lending practices, as they are having difficulty valuing the underlying real estate in this market.
 We are, however, beginning to see banks that are willing to issue medium-term mortgages, between two and five years, on substantially less favorable terms than were previously available.
 Consequently, we continue to focus on using medium-term mortgages to finance our real estate activities until the market for long-term mortgages returns.
-In addition, the maximum amount that the Company may draw under its line of credit is based upon a percentage of the value of properties pledged as collateral against the line which must meet agreed upon eligibility standards.
-The maximum amount that the Company may currently draw under the line of credit is approximately \$45.1 million.